Skip to main content

 Scope

-Do not install a class I vapor retarder over vapor-permeable insulation on the interior of a foundation wall as the vapor retarder can trap moisture in the wall, which can lead to mold.
+Wrong - Do not install a Class I vapor retarder over vapor-permeable insulation on the interior of a foundation wall because the vapor retarder can trap moisture in the wall, which can lead to mold.

 In basements or crawlspaces that are insulated along the interior side of the exterior walls with an air-permeable insulation, ENERGY STAR Single-Family New Homes requires that builders do not install a Class 1 vapor retarder on the interior side of the air-permeable insulation.
 Class I vapor barriers should also not be installed on the interior side of air-permeable insulation in above-grade exterior walls in warm-humid climates (ENERGY STAR).